1962 United States Senate elections: Massachusetts (special)

 John F. Kennedy, originally elected to the U.S. Senate in 1952 United States Senate election in Massachusetts, resigned in 1961 after being elected in the 1960 United States presidential election.
 Incumbent Benjamin A. Smith II chose not to run for re-election.
 Ted Kennedy, brother of John and Attorney General Robert F. Kennedy, defeated Edward J. McCormack, Jr. by a wide margin in the Democratic primary.
 In the Republican primary, U.S. Assistant Secretary of Labor for International Affairs George C. Lodge defeated U.S. representative Laurence Curtis in a close race.

-A battle between two candidates from influential political families, H. Stuart Hughes ran as an independent.
-Kennedy defeated Lodge with 55% of the vote to 42% for Lodge, with 2% to Hughes.
-Kennedy would serve until 2010.
+In a battle between two candidates from influential political families, H. Stuart Hughes ran as an independent.
+Ted Kennedy defeated Lodge with 55% of the vote to 42% for Lodge, with 2% to Hughes.
+Kennedy would serve until 2009.